-Dhaniztha-Chandra is a diligent worker on a task that requires extraordinary commitment and persistence with the ability to handle constant frustrations with people who lose the beat and obstacles on the path.
+Dhaniztha-Chandra is a diligent worker on a task that requires extraordinary commitment and persistence with the ability to handle constant frustrations with people who lose the drumbeat and with encountering obstacles on the path to the top.

-The beat is steady and the climb is consistently upward, but the climb is hard, requiring endurance (Shani) and athletic skill (Kuja).
+The beat is steady and the climb is consistently upward, yet the climb is demanding, requiring endurance (Shani) and athletic skill (Kuja).

-Despite an outward allure of friendliness, the native may become emotionally aggressive (Kuja) if blocked in pursuit of their "dancing upward" movement.
+Despite an outward allure of friendliness, Dhaniztha-Chandra may become emotionally aggressive (Kuja) if blocked in pursuit of their "dancing upward" movement.

 One may feel a need to push forward proactively if one perceives a threat to forward movement; if it appears that one's upward-spiraling routine or socializing-for-gain partying patterns could be interrupted.

-Seeks financial wealth .
-If yuti the uttama-Mangala in Makara, may produce spectacular earnings from commercial business according to the bhava.
+Seeks treasury.
+If yuti the uttama-Mangala-Maraka, may produce spectacular earnings from commercial business according to the bhava.